Copenhagen Airport – the main SAS airport

 From the US to Copenhagen and onwards

-Non-stop SAS flights to Copenhagen from the US depart from New York Newark, Washington, Chicago and San Francisco.
-Convenient SAS connections are available from Copenhagen Airport to other airports in Denmark, national and regional airports throughout Europe and Beijing, Tokyo, Shanghai, Bangkok and Dubai.
+Non-stop SAS flights to Copenhagen from the US depart from New York, Washington, Chicago & San Francisco.
+Convenient SAS connections are available from Copenhagen Airport to other airports in Denmark, national and regional airports throughout Europe and Beijing, Shanghai & Tokyo.

 International transfers: At the arrival gate, you’ll find a screen with dedicated transfer information, including how many minutes it takes to walk to a specific gate.
 All SAS international flights arrive in and depart from Terminal 3.